opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 ## Programming experimental sequences

 Let us start to program a simple sequence of output commands.
-The following example sequences could be placed in a method of _CSequence_ that is called by pressing a button on the user interface; see Sec.~\ref{sec:Buttons}.
+The following example sequences could be placed in a method of _CSequence_ that is called by pressing a button on the user interface; see Sec. {sec:Buttons}.

 Very simple sequences of commands can be executed in *direct mode*.
 Here as example a simple output sequence that discards atoms from the magneto-optical trap (MOT) until the MOT fluorescence is below a given threshold.
 ```CPP